How To Add Currency Conversion In WordPress

 WordPress Plugin - Currency Converter

-Congratulations!
-Now you know how to easily add currency conversion to your e-commerce site.
+And there you have it!
+Now you know how to easily add a currency converter to your e-commerce site.

 To learn more about WordPress e-commerce plugins, see the tutorial below: